TMC Investors Have Opportunity To Lead TMC The Metals Company Inc. Securities Fraud Lawsuit With The Schall Law Firm

-(MENAFN- GlobeNewsWire - Nasdaq) LOS ANGELES, Jan.
-06, 2025 (GLOBE NEWSWIRE) -- The Schall Law Firm , a national shareholder rights litigation firm, reminds investors of a class action lawsuit against TMC the metals company Inc. (“TMC” or“the Company”) (NASDAQ: TMC ) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES, Jan.
+6, 2025 /PRNewswire/ -- The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against TMC the metals company Inc. ("TMC" or "the Company") (NASDAQ: TMC ) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 The class, in this case, has not yet been certified, and until certification occurs, you are not represented by an attorney.
 If you choose to take no action, you can remain an absent class member.